memaxwelll/ytarchivemaster/README.md

 ## Features

-- **User-Defined Drive Selection**: Choose the drive where videos should be stored and processed.
+- **User-Defined Drive Selection**:
+  - Remove / add paths
+  - Automatically saves user paths to a config file
+  - Option "ALL" to update all paths one after the other
 - **Real-Time Download Statistics**:
   - Time elapsed since the script started
   - Number of videos downloaded